Rooyca/query-json/README.md

 #### `#qj-desc` (optional)

 Short for "id description," this flag provides a way to describe the JSON object.
 It is particularly useful for identifying the purpose of the object.
-The default value is `»»» Query JSON «««`.
+The default value is `»»» QJSON «««`.

 #### `#qj-show-json` (optional)